Last Updated on

 Elimination works well to help you determine why your child is crying.
 There may be various stimuli which causes the onset of whining, so try and observe him understand why he does it.
 You can effectively mitigate crying with this measure.

 A tried-and-tested formula, babies find comfort in simple, repetitive motions.
 Hold him close to your shoulder, and try to rock him to sleep to stop him from whining.
+Make sure to rock him gently, as rocking him too fast rocking can lead to other issues.

 When he starts to cry, you can try to distract him from his discomfort by playing some catchy, peppy music while you try to figure out what the reasons might be.